RCSanders307/truealgebra/docs/source/core/rules.rst

     In [1]: justone_rule = JustOne( a_b_rule, b_c_rule, c_d_rule)

-The three rules in ``justone_rule.rule_list`` are defined in the :ref:`ChangeSymbolName<ChangeSymbolName-rules>` section above.
+The three rules in ``justone_rule.rule_list`` are defined in the :ref:`Subtitute rule class<change-symbol-tag>` section above.

 Apply ``justone_rule`` to the symbol ``b``.
 The result is the symbol ``c``.